sonovice/sheet-music-normalization/README.md

 # Sheet Music Normalization
-This script removes global rotation in (scanned) sheet music images and tries to scale them to a given musical size by looking at the space between staff lines.
-Output is always in grayscale.
+This script removes global rotation in (scanned) sheet music images and tries to scale them to a given "musical size" by looking at the space between staff lines.

 ## Quick Start
 Clone this repository and make sure that all dependencies listed in `requirements.txt` are installed, e.g. using pip: